Ford Mustang (fourth generation): Mustang GT

 Following the base Mustang in December 1993, the Mustang GT was reintroduced in January 1994, featuring higher performance and better handling than the base Mustang or its 1993 predecessor.
-Ford carried over the 302 cuin pushrod small-block V8 engine (called the "5.0 L" although its actual displacement was 4.94 L) from the 1993 Mustang GT.
+Ford carried over the 302 cuin pushrod small-block V8 engine from the 1993 Mustang GT.
 Total output from the engine was 215 hp at 4,200 rpm and 285 lb.ft of torque at 3,400 rpm.
 Mustang GTs could accelerate from zero to 60 mi/h in the high-six second range and complete the quarter-mile in about 15 seconds.
 The Mustang GT also featured a stiffer handling suspension, a 3.08:1 rear axle ratio (later changed to 3.27:1 or 3.55:1 depending on the transmission and model year), dual exhaust tips, and larger 16 in wheels (compared to the base Mustang's 15-inch wheels).
 The 1994 Mustang GT was named Motor Trend Car of the Year.

 For 1995, a one-year model referred to as the Mustang GTS was introduced.
 This was considered to be a "stripped down" version of the Mustang GT that included the performance parts of the GT model, but a minimum of non-performance related features, similar in concept to the 5.0 LX Fox-body.
 1995 also marked the last year of the 5.0 pushrod V8 engine.

 In 1996, Ford dropped the 302 CID small block V8 that was in production since 1968 and introduced the Modular 4.6 L SOHC V8.
 These engines were produced at two different plants, Windsor and Romeo.
 A "W" in the VIN's 8th digit indicates a "Romeo" engine, while an "X" indicates a "Windsor".

 The Windsor and Romeo have subtle differences.
 The Romeo has fewer valve cover bolts than the Windsor, while the Windsor uses 8 mm front cover bolts and the Romeo uses 10 mm bolts.
 The Romeo uses jack screws on the main caps and the Windsor uses dowels.
 The new engine had a power output of 215 hp at 4,400 rpm and 285 lb.ft of torque at 3,500 rpm, matching the output of its predecessor.
 For 1998, the 4.6 L V8 received a small increase in output, with it now increasing to 225 hp at 4,750 rpm and 290 lb.ft of torque at 3,500 rpm.
 This was achieved through PCM calibration and a modified fuel system.
 Though capable of matching or exceeding the older 302 V8's output, the 4.6 L V8 was criticized for delivering inadequate performance, particularly against the larger displacement of the OHV V8 used in the Mustang's chief rival, the Chevrolet Camaro.